brlin-tw/Clean-Filter-for-SVG/README.markdown

     ```

 1. Profit!
-The SVG files checked into the staging area will now passed through the clean filter, you may want to implement a development environment setup script like [this](<Setup Development Environment.bash>) to ease other contributer's setup.
+The SVG files checked into the staging area will now pass through the clean filter, you may want to implement a development environment setup script like [this](<Setup Development Environment.bash>) to ease other contributer's setup.

 ## Known alternatives
 * [cdcasey/svgclean](https://github.com/cdcasey/svgclean)